Membership Service Provider (MSP)¶

-This is where a Membership Service Provider (MSP) comes into play — it identifies which Root CAs and Intermediate CAs are trusted to define the members of a trust domain, e.g., an organization, either by listing the identities of their members, or by identifying which CAs are authorized to issue valid identities for their members, or — as will usually be the case — through a combination of both.
+The MSP identifies which Root CAs and Intermediate CAs are accepted to define the members of a trust domain by listing the identities of their members, or by identifying which CAs are authorized to issue valid identities for their members.

 In addition, an MSP can allow for the identification of a list of identities that have been revoked — as discussed in the Identity documentation — but we will talk about how that process also extends to an MSP.

-An organization is a managed group of members.
+An organization is a logical managed group of members.
 This can be something as big as a multinational corporation or a small as a flower shop.
 What’s most important about organizations (or orgs) is that they manage their members under a single MSP.
-Note that this is different from the organization concept defined in an X.509 certificate, which we’ll talk about later.
+The MSP allows an identity to be linked to an organization.
+Note that this is different from the organization concept defined in an X.509 certificate, which we mentioned above.